hertogp/spfcheck/README.md

 num_warn   : 0
 num_error  : 0
 duration   : 1
-explanation: example.com: 127.0.0.1 is not one of our MTAs
+explanation: example.com: 127.0.0.1 is not one of our MTA's
 ```

 `spfcheck` counts the number of dns mechanisms seen (dnsm), the number of
 queries performed (dnsq) and the number of void dns queries seen (dnsv).
 If the evaluation took more than `10` dns mechanisms or saw more than `2`
 void DNS lookups, the verdict is modified accordingly.
+The soa queries
+used to retrieve/find the owner and contact information are not included
+in the dns counters.

 ## Helo flag